Download Careers360 App

 Management Trainee

-A Management Trainee learns company operations through training.
-He/She works in different departments to understand how things work.
-Gain hands-on experience in real tasks and prepare for future leadership roles.
+Management trainees are professionals who learns company operations through training.
+They work in different departments to understand how things work, gain hands-on experience in real tasks and prepare for future leadership roles.

 Rs.
 7.4 lakhs